discordjs/discord-utils-bot/README.md

 - Keywords need to include the tag name
 - Backslashes have to be escaped! `\\`
 - Code blocks work and newlines are respected
-- The repository inlcudes vscode code-snippets for tags, masked links, "learn more" links, a bullet point and arrow character
+- The repository includes vscode code-snippets for tags, masked links, "learn more" links, a bullet point and arrow character